joyce-paul/Project_1-Game/README.md

 Optional: A timer between both the two boxes.
 - The stopwatch (set for 30 seconds) will start the moment you click on the "Start Game" button.

+Notes:
+When we select one of the icons, it will be compared against the computer's choice which is selecte